-- An updated version of Google Chrome as your Internet browser. - TMU© does not support Internet Explorer.

-- A reliable Internet (Wi-Fi) connection. - A personal computer/tablet/laptop to log into TMU© to access the knowledge exam. - Your Email or Username and Password to take the remotely proctored TMU© Knowledge exam. - A smartphone to access the 'video conferencing app' (for example, Zoom, etc.) that you will need to have downloaded. - D&SDT-Headmaster will provide you information on the 'video conferencing app' (for example, Zoom, etc.) you will need before test day. - The night before your scheduled remotely proctored knowledge exam, D&SDT-Headmaster will email and text (if you listed a text-capable phone number in your TMU© account), and a notification will be generated in your TMU© account, a reminder with the password-protected link to join the test event.
+- An updated version of Google Chrome as your Internet browser. - TMU© does not support Internet Explorer. - A reliable Internet (Wi-Fi) connection. - A personal computer/tablet/laptop to log into TMU© to access the knowledge exam. - Your Email or Username and Password to take the remotely proctored TMU© Knowledge exam. - A smartphone to access the 'video conferencing app' (for example, Zoom, etc.) that you must download. - An email will be emailed to you and in your notifications (in your TMU© account) with information about the 'video conferencing app' (for example, Zoom, etc.) you will need to download before test day. - The night before your scheduled remotely proctored knowledge exam, you will be emailed, along with a notification (in your TMU© account), a reminder with the password-protected link to join the test event. - During your test, your smartphone must be positioned so that the remote Proctor can clearly see you, your keyboard, mouse (if used), and the entire screen of your computer/tablet/laptop. - IMPORTANT NOTE: On testing day, you will not be allowed to receive any assistance with your setup from anyone in your environment (room/area). - A distraction and interruption-free area of your home, etc., where you will be testing. - If you have selected the Audio version of the knowledge exam, you will provide your own wired earbuds or headphones, which you must show to the remote proctor at check-in.
+Earbuds or headphones cannot be Bluetooth-connected devices. - The questions are neutrally read to you and will be heard through wired headphones or earbuds plugged into the computer. - When taking an Audio exam, the audio control buttons will be displayed on the computer screen, enabling you to play, rewind, or pause questions as needed.

-MAKE SURE YOU ARE CHECKING YOUR EMAILS, TEXT MESSAGES AND NOTIFICATIONS!

-- A distraction and interruption-free area of your home, etc., where you will be testing. - If you have selected the Audio version of the knowledge exam, you will need to bring your own wired headphones or earbuds (Bluetooth-connected devices are not allowed) to plug into the computer. - The questions are read to you in a neutral manner and will be heard through wired headphones or earbuds plugged into the computer. - When taking an Audio exam, the audio control buttons will be displayed on the computer screen, enabling you to play, rewind, or pause questions as needed.
+EFFECTIVE 1-27-2025 - ALTERNATE LANGUAGE OPTION: You will be able to choose your preferred language from the following approved alternate languages: English, Spanish, Somali, or Hmong.
+If you have an audio version, the test will be read in your preferred language.
+For more information, please see this handbook's 'Knowledge/Audio Exam Alternate Language Versions' section.